angelxuanchang/nlp-class/index.md

 * [Subscribe]({{ site.calendar }})
  -->

+#### Prerequisites
+There are no formal prerequisites for this class.
+However, you are expected to be familiar with the following:
+* Proficiency in Python - Programming assignments will be in python (numpy and pytorch will be used).
+* Calculus and Linear Algebra (MATH 151, MATH 232/240) - You will need to be comfortable with taking multivariable derivatives
+* Basic Probability and Statistics (STAT 270)
+* Basic Machine Learning (CMPT 419/726) is strongly recommended

+There will be optional TA led tutorials that will help review these topics.

 #### Textbook
 * No required textbook.
 Online readings provided in Syllabus.
 * Many of the readings will be from the following: